artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/README.md

-Model Development: Develop and train your machine learning models using the prepared data.
-Experiment with different architectures and hyperparameters to achieve the best performance.
+2.**Model Training**: Develop and train your machine learning models using the workflow defined in the jupytrer notebook.

-Evaluation: Evaluate the performance of your models using the provided evaluation metrics.
+3.**Evaluation**: Evaluate the performance of your machine learning models using the provided evaluation metrics.
 Fine-tune your models as needed to improve their performance.

 Deployment: If applicable, explore options for deploying your trained models in real-world healthcare settings.
 Consider factors such as data privacy, model interpretability, and regulatory requirements.